Health Information Technology Specialist Certification: Requirements for Certification in Health Information Technology

 Featured School Choices:

-- Bachelor of Science in Information Systems: Cyber Security Management
+- Bachelor of Science in Business Administration - IT

-- Bachelor of Science in Information Systems: IT Project Management
+- Master of Science - Management: IT and Project Management

 Southern New Hampshire University responds quickly to information requests through this site.

 - MS in Information Technology with a concentration in software application development